ow2-proactive/multi-language-connector/documentation/infrastructure_user_guide.md

 </code>

 This request creates :
-the mixin vmimage and give it the name ubuntuMixin the mixin scriptMixin and give it the name scriptMixin the compute vm_name with the mixins ubuntuMixin and scriptMixin
+the mixin vmimage with "ubuntuMixin" as name the mixin scriptMixin with "scriptMixin" as name the compute vm_name with the mixins ubuntuMixin and scriptMixin